frizatch/EarthEngine-GEE-and-Landsat/README.md

 # Exploring Landsat data in Google Earth Engine

 Geoscience workshop for exploring Landsat data via GEE with python

+*Kudos to Qiusheng Wu (Twitter @giswqs) who is responsible for most of this work!*

 ## Workshop Resources
  - Google Earth Engine (GEE) - create an account for non-commercial purposes here: [GoogleEarthEngine](https://earthengine.google.com/)
  - [Minconda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda/Anaconda Navigator](https://docs.anaconda.com/anaconda/navigator/install/)
  - Landsat Data - Supplied to you on the GEE site!
+ - [Jupyter Notebook](https://www.dropbox.com/s/c8ag0mbbyy2ttrd/geeandlandsat.ipynb?dl=0) - download to follow some exercises!

 ## Workshop Goals
 By the end of this workshop, you will be able to:
 - understand data from the Landsat 8 & 9 satellites
 - create a python environment for geoanalysis
-- leverage Google Earth Engine for visualizing and analyzing geospatial information
+- use geemap to connect to Google Earth Engine for geospatial visualization and analysis

 ## Outline
 - [Remoting Sensing](#remotesensing)